Updated: Aug 19

 When we wear our "get your shit together" Snarklet, we're pushed to make a move, we're reminded of the reason and spirit in which we started this business, and we know we're capable.
 We know we've had the courage to stand up and fight.
 We know we can do it again, stronger together.

 What's the story behind your Snarklets?
-We're starting a new blog series - Snarklets Stories - to share the snarky, hilarious, moving, and empowering meanings behind the Snarklets we stamp.
-Send us an email at email@example.com and share your story and a pic of your Snarklets and you could be featured on our blog and social media pages.
+We're starting a new series - Snarklets Stories - to share the snarky, hilarious, moving, and empowering meanings behind the Snarklets we stamp.
+Send us an email at email@example.com and share your story and a pic of your Snarklets.
+You could be featured on our blog and social media pages.

 We can't wait to hear from you!